marshki/adobe_installer/README.md

 - [ ] have an Adboe installer for `Mac OS X' clients.

-On your local client, zip up the Adobe installer with, e.g.:
+On your local client, compress the Adobe installer with, e.g.:

 `zip -r mac-acrobatdc-spr18.zip acrobat`